 This isn't just about buying more software or adding another app to the stack.
 It's about setting clear expectations for how, when, and where your team communicates.
 By establishing a framework, you reduce ambiguity, prevent information silos, and create a more cohesive and efficient work environment.
 Think of it as building the digital infrastructure for your company culture.
 When everyone knows the rules of engagement—from how to run a meeting to where to post an update—they can focus their energy on doing great work together, no matter where they are.
 This proactive approach is what separates thriving hybrid teams from those that merely struggle to keep up.

-Run Inclusive Meetings for Everyone
+How to Run Truly Inclusive Hybrid Meetings

 In a hybrid model, meetings are one of the biggest potential points of failure for inclusion.
 If you have people dialing in remotely while others are gathered in a conference room, it’s easy for the remote folks to feel like they’re watching a meeting instead of participating in it.
 To fix this, make every meeting "remote-first."
 This means every meeting has a video link, a clear agenda is shared beforehand, and all relevant documents are accessible to everyone.
 Designate a facilitator to actively engage remote attendees by name.
 Using a meeting room booking software can also help ensure the physical space is equipped with the right tech, making the experience seamless for everyone involved.